Update, March 17: Coronavirus and COVID-19 cases are appearing in Virginia. Get the latest coronavirus information for UVA patients.

-Update, as of Jan.
+Update, Jan.
 30: The World Health Organization has declared the coronavirus an international health emergency.

 - You’re not alone